Caring for someone with epilepsy

 A carer is someone who looks after a family member, partner or friend who needs help because of a health condition, disability or frailty, and who would not be able to manage without this help.
 All the care they give is unpaid.
 The term 'carer' does not mean someone who is in paid employment as a care worker.

-In the UK today 1 in 10 people (almost seven million) are carers and nearly 6 in 10 carers (60%) are women.
-Not all carers are adults: there are at least 178,000 young carers under 18 in the UK (2011 census).
+In the UK today 1 in 10 people (almost seven million) are carers and nearly 6 in 10 carers (58%) are women.
+Not all carers are adults: there are around 166,000 young carers under 18 in England (2011 census).
 Every year, more than two million people become carers for the first time.

 Some people are carers for a short period of time, others for many years.
 Most of us provide care for someone else at some point in our lives.